 - Easy Word Count – Keep your content short and to the point with this free online tool that allows you to easily track your word counts.

 - Cite It In – Add professional style references and citations to your web pages.

-- Paper Fellows – A free-to-join online community where you can develop your skills and learn from professional writers around the world.
+- State Of Writing – A free online resource where you can develop your skills and learn from useful educational guides.

-The internet is full of links and directions, so you can easily end up somewhere that leaves you thinking ‘How did I get here?’
+The internet is full of links and directions that you can so easily end up somewhere that leaves you thinking “How did I get here?”
 People, especially your readers, no matter how much they want to believe otherwise, are followers.
 Tell them what to do and 99% of the time, they will.
 On the internet, this is known as a call-to-action.

-“Calls to action are very important and will help you increase your sales and web traffic.
-For example, instead of saying ‘please sign up to my email newsletter’, say ‘click here and sign up today’.
-People are much more susceptible than you realise’.
+Calls-to-action are very important and will help you increase your sales and web traffic.
+For example, instead of saying ‘please sign up to my email newsletter’, say “click here and sign up today.”
+People are much more susceptible than you realize.